-and/or re-inspections but are not inspection-ready upon the inspector's arrival.
-The fee, for multiple trips, will be billed directly to the owner (or managing company) or adjusted from the owner's monthly or mid-month Housing Assistance Payment remittance.
+Owners may be subject to a set trip fee for units that have been scheduled for initial and/or re-inspections but are not inspection-ready upon the inspector's arrival.
+The fee, for multiple trips, may be billed directly to the owner (or managing company) or adjusted from the owner's monthly or mid-month Housing Assistance Payment remittance.